Sulthana-2000/Power-BI/COVID-19 Analysis/README.md

 6.Severity Indicator: A metric showing the severity rate, calculated as the ratio of new deaths to new cases, providing insight into the current lethality of the virus in different regions.

+7.New Cases are separately listed using a bookmark.

 # Dashboard

 ![Screenshot (49)](https://github.com/user-attachments/assets/46cf3c8a-c2d3-4ce1-a2a2-aafbccbba4b2)